mikeolubode/Disaster_Response/README.md

 3. Run the web app: `python run.py`

-4. Click the `PREVIEW` button to open the homepage
+4. Open a browser and visit the corresponding ip address and port